DFE-Digital/login.dfe.manage/README.md

 # DfE Sign-in Manage

-**DfE Sign-in manage** provides functionality for service administrators to configure and maintain their services within the DfE Sign-in platform.
-This application enables service teams to manage services as part of the wider **login.dfe** project.
+**DfE Sign-in manage** service enables administrators to configure and maintain their services on the DfE Sign-in platform, including the management of banners, users, policies, and related settings.
+This service is part of the wider **login.dfe** project.

 ## Environment Configuration